SixArm/sixarm-company-consulting-agreement/README.md

 ### 1.5.
 Date

-This agreement is dated and in effect as of:
+This Agreement is dated and in effect as of:

 Date: